Southampton-RSG-Training/git-novice/_episodes/05-history.md

 ~~~
 {: .output}

-By default, `checkout --` replaces the file with the version of it in the *staging area*.
+By default, `restore` replaces the file with the version of it in the *staging area*.
 If you haven't used `git add`, that should be the same as the version in the last commit.
 But what if we already used `git add` on our incorrect version of a file, or we broke the file more than one commit ago?

 We can use `git checkout`, e.g.:
 ~~~